Sunday – July 23, 2017

 MATC's Adult High School Outstanding Student Award winner.

-Hinson earned her certified nursing assistant license in February 2016 and began working at Tudor Creeks, a nursing home in Muskego.
+Hinson earned her certified nursing assistant license in February 2016 and began working at Tudor Oaks, a nursing home in Muskego.
 She enjoys working with patients.
 At that point, she began considering becoming a nurse.
 Hinson is now enrolled in general studies classes and plans to apply for acceptance for MATC’s registered nursing associate degree program in August 2017.

 “I enjoy working with people, helping them with everyday activities and making sure they are comfortable,” Hinson said.
 “I work side by side with nurses now.
 I can see myself doing that until I retire or die.”